 - Host offices should encourage their interns to participate in professional development programming designed by UChicagoGRAD especially for HEA interns.
 This programming, which covers topics such as program design and office communication, helps interns build additional administrative skills and connects them to resources across campus.
 Host offices are not responsible for compensating students for the time they spend in the supplementary events.

-HEA interns may also choose to complete additional optional training to earn a Certificate in Higher Education Administration.
-For more information on the certificate program, click here.
+HEA interns may also choose to complete additional optional training to earn a Credential in Higher Education Administration.